skip to main content

 CenturyLink vs. Optimum: Which Internet Provider Is Best for You?

-Both providers have fast fiber and no data caps—but Centurylink has a simpler deal.
+Both providers have fast fiber and no data caps—but CenturyLink has the better reputation

 Compare CenturyLink and Optimum head to head

-The provider has excellent fiber options, including a bargain-friendly Simply Unlimited Fiber Internet up to 500Mbps plan and the Simply Unlimited Fiber Internet up to 940Mbps plan that gives you fantastic symmetrical speeds.
-You also don’t have to worry about data caps or annual contracts.
-We’re not so keen on CenturyLink’s DSL plan, though, which is much slower and yet is slightly more expensive the same as the 500Mbps plan.
+We’re not so keen on CenturyLink’s DSL plan, either, which is much slower and yet is slightly more expensive the same as the 500Mbps plan.

 Pros and cons: CenturyLink vs. Optimum